 - Change your furnace filter.
 You should actually do this every three months throughout the spring, summer and fall, but change the filter monthly during the winter.

-- If you have an indoor wood-burning fireplace that you haven’t had cleaned in the last two to three years, it’s probably time to clean it or hire a chimney-sweep.
+- If you have an indoor wood-burning fireplace that you haven’t had cleaned in the last two to three years, it’s probably time to clean your fireplace or hire a chimney-sweep.
 Although wood-burning fireplaces require the most maintenance, electric and gas fireplaces also require some annual attention.
 Follow the instructions that came with your fireplace.

 After you’ve finished all of these tasks you’ll have earned the right to prop up your feet and take a rest on the couch.
 Maybe your favorite sports team will be playing!